Imelda Cajipe-Endaya: Experience of diasporic Filipino community and displacement

-Imelda Cajipe-Endaya's works also explore the heterogeneous experience of the Filipino diaspora.
+Cajipe-Endaya's works also explore the heterogeneous experience of the Filipino diaspora.
 Intertwined with the theme of Filipino Identity, she also explores the experience of Filipina migrant labour.
 In 1981, she produced a series of social realism paintings that depicted wives and mothers witnessing the neo-liberal phenomenon of export labour, displacement of native cultures due to technology and agriculture.
 Her involvement in protest movements then deepened as her works began to explore themes of human rights, poverty and national problems.
-This can be seen in her work “Pasyong Bayan” (A Nation's Passion) (1983), which speaks of the people's struggle against militarisation in the Philippines and injustices of martial law under the dictatorship of President Marcos, facilitated by American imperialism.
-In her use of periodicals, stickers, art reproductions and texts allowed her illuminate National social, political, environmental and economic issues and struggles within the Philippines.
+This can be seen in her 1983 painting "Pasyong Bayan" ("A Nation's Passion"), which speaks of the people's struggle against militarisation in the Philippines and injustices of martial law under the dictatorship of President Marcos, facilitated by American imperialism.

+In her use of periodicals, stickers, art reproductions and texts allowed her illuminate national social, political, environmental and economic issues and struggles within the Philippines.
 She did further research into Filipino printmaking since the 17th century and regional folk art.
 Her works explore the experience of on-going colonisation, Armageddon from continuous Filipino occupation and inappropriate modernisation, as well as dealing with traumas of these struggles.

-The artist's works grew even stronger in analysing the issues and struggles faced by Filipina women including the phenomena of mail order brides, justice for WW11 comfort women, women as labour exports and children's rights.
-The artist's integration of mixed-media and social realism painting allowed her to dramatize these themes even further.
-She explores the ways in which the Filipina woman brings her culture everywhere she goes in symbols and signs, hopefully of overcoming their separation and loneliness.
+The artist's works grew even stronger in analysing the issues and struggles faced by Filipina women including the phenomena of mail order brides, justice for WWII comfort women, women as labour exports and children's rights.
+She explores the ways in which Filipina women bring their culture everywhere they go, in symbols and signs, hopefully overcoming their separation and loneliness.
 Within this part of her work, she uses religious iconography and elements including scapulars, holy icons, anting-antings or amulet figures and sometimes books.
-This can be seen in her work “Foreign Domestic Work” (1995), where the floor is sprawled with texts of specific issues faced by domestic workers and the solutions to which are spelled out on a woman's ironing board.
+This can be seen in her work Foreign Domestic Work (1995), where the floor is sprawled with texts of specific issues faced by domestic workers and the solutions to which are spelled out on a woman's ironing board.
 Her use of everyday objects from home can be seen in here mixed media assemblages where she uses nipa and sawali from the bahay kubo, as well as clothing, walis (broom), her grandmother's shawl, her husband's denim jacket, her grandmother's shawl and her own beaded shoes.
 In doing so, she also conveys her personal anecdote, point of view or experience.
 Her experience as migrant Filipina woman can also be seen in her work, as she herself moved to New York from Manila in the early 2000s.
 Cajipe-Endaya's installations are both immensely personal but also conveys perspectives that are fundamentally collective.